rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>The notted [that is, noted] history of Mother Grim</CITE>

-<a name="0.4.72.2">0.4.72.2</a> If the misprint or misspelling occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record [Variant titles of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title without the interpolation and for the form of title as if it had been printed or written correctly (see [1.25.355.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.355.1)).
+<a name="0.4.72.2">0.4.72.2</a> If the misprint or misspelling occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) beings with an article, the first six words), record [Variant titles of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title without the interpolation and for the form of title as if it had been rendered correctly (see [1.25.355.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.355.1)).

 <a name="0.4.72.3">0.4.72.3</a> Do not correct words spelled according to older or non-standard orthographic conventions (“françoise” for “française,” or “antient” for “ancient”).
+Optionally, if the [Title proper](/DCRMR/title/Title-proper/) contains words spelled according to older or non-standard orthographic conventions, provide additional title access for the title spelled according to modern orthography (see [Variant title of manifestation, 1.25.3555.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3555.1)).

 <a name="0.4.72.4">0.4.72.4</a> **Alternative rule.** Transcribe the text as it appears on the source without the interpolation.
 Make a note correcting the misprint or misspelling.

-If the misprint or misspelling occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title as if it had been printed or written correctly (see [1.25.355.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.355.1)).
+If the misprint or misspelling occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title as if it had been rendered correctly (see [1.25.355.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.355.1)).

 ### 0.4.73 Deliberate misspellings

 <a name="0.4.73.1">0.4.73.1</a> Do not correct deliberately misspelled words.
-If considered important, make an explanatory note.
+Make an explanatory note if considered important.

 >Example:
 >Title proper: <CITE>The summer shower, or, Mademoiselle Par, a Pluye</CITE>